Skip to Main Content

 Isotretinoin at home:

-• Soft gelatin capsules can be swallowed whole (preferred) or chewed and swallowed.
+• Capsules: Soft gelatin capsules can be swallowed whole (preferred) or chewed and swallowed.

-• If your child cannot swallow the capsules whole, there are other ways to take this medicine.
-The capsule may be softened by placing in a small cup with warm water or milk for 2-3 minutes, and then:
+• If your child is unable to swallow the capsules, the capsule may be softened by placing it in a small cup with warm water or milk for 2–3 minutes, and then:

 • Drink the liquid and the softened capsule.

-• Chew or swallow the softened capsule and discard the liquid.
+• Chew or swallow the softened capsule and discard the liquid in the cup.

 • Place the softened capsule on a spoonful of food and eat.